-For fiscal 2014, the members of the Compensation Committee were Messrs.
+For fiscal 2015, the members of the Compensation Committee were Messrs.
 Choper, Mesdag, Mooney and Porter.
-Persons serving on the Compensation Committee had no relationships with our Company in fiscal 2014 other than their relationship to us as directors entitled to the receipt of standard compensation as directors and members of certain committees of the Board and their relationship to us as beneficial owners of shares of our common stock and options exercisable for shares of common stock.
+Mr. Choper resigned his position as a member of the Compensation Committee effective January 30, 2016.
+His seat was filled by Mr. Kyees on January 31, 2016.
+Persons serving on the Compensation Committee had no relationships with our Company in fiscal 2015 other than their relationship to us as directors entitled to the receipt of standard compensation as directors and members of certain committees of the Board and their relationship to us as beneficial owners of shares of our common stock and options exercisable for shares of common stock.
 No person serving on the Compensation Committee or on the Board of Directors is an executive officer of another entity for which an executive officer of ours serves on such entity's board of directors or compensation committee.